-Support coordinators must exhaust all other resources to obtain these items prior to utilizing the waiver.
+NOTE: Support coordinators must exhaust all other resources to obtain these items prior to utilizing the waiver.

-Providers of Community Choices Waiver transition services must be:
+Support coordination agencies that provide transition services must be:

-- Certified by the Department of Health and Hospitals to operate a support coordination agency; - Meet the requirements as set forth in the rule for OAAS Home and Community-Based Services Waivers, Support Coordination Standards for Participation; - Sign a performance agreement with OAAS; - Assure staff attends all training mandated by OAAS; - Enroll as a Medicaid provider of support coordination services in all of the regions in which it intends to provide services; - Comply with all Department of Health and Hospitals and OAAS policies and procedures; and - Be listed as the provider of choice on the Freedom of Choice (FOC) form.
+- Certified by LDH to operate a support coordination agency; - Meet the requirements as set forth in the rule for OAAS Home and Community-Based Services Waivers, Support Coordination Standards for Participation; - Sign a performance agreement with OAAS; - Assure staff attends all training mandated by OAAS; - Enroll as a Medicaid provider of support coordination services in all regions in which it intends to provide services; - Comply with all LDH and OAAS policies and procedures; and - Be listed on the Support Coordination Agency FOC form.